jesussantiagoramos/GettingAndCleaningData/README.md

 2. *Run_analysis.R*: process the data files and generate two text files containing the tidy data needed for analysis.
 3. *Codebook.md*: contains information about the variables included in the output files created with Run_analysis.R.

-Downloading the data set with Download_and unzip.R
+Downloading the raw data set with Download_and unzip.R
 --------------------------------------------------
 The script Download_and_unzip.R involves the following steps:

 1. The raw data set ("Dataset.zip") is downloaded to the working directory.
-2. Dataset.zip is unzipped.
+2. "Dataset.zip" is unzipped.
 A folder "UCI HAR Dataset" is created in the working directory, cotaining all the raw data files. **Please do not modify the files in this folder**.

 Obtaining two tidy data sets with Run_analysis.R
 ---------------------------------------------
 The script Run_analysis.R involves the following steps:

-1. Test and train raw data sets are merged in one single table.
-This initial data set has a dimension of 563 columns (subject identifier, activity class code and 561 variables) and 10299 rows (experimental records).
+1. *Test* and *train* raw data tables are merged in one single table.
+The resulting data set has a dimension of 563 columns (subject identifier, activity class code and 561 variables) and 10299 rows (experimental records).
 2. From this data set, the measurements on the mean and standard deviation are selected.
 The variables selected are the ones that include "mean()" or "std()" in their names.
 Note that other features that may include "mean" in their names (for example, "meanFreq") are excluded, as they are not considered to be mean measurements in a strict sense.
 A total of 66 variables are selected, the rest are removed from the data set (please read the Codebook.md file for a comprehensive list of the variables finally considered).
 3. Activity labels are assigned to the numerical activity class codes in the original data set.
 The labels have been modified (lowercase, underscores removed) to facilitate their use: